-In post-combustion capture the CO_2 is separated from the
+In post-combustion capture the CO2 is separated from the flue gas.

-flue gas.
 Several technologies have been proposed.
 The dominant post-combustion technology is CO2 capture by absorption in chemical solvents, like aqueous amine solutions, which is a commercial technology for some industrial purposes, but not yet for power plants.
-After the absorption the CO2 is stripped from the solvent by raising the temperature, dried, compressed and transported to the storage.
+After the absorption the CO2 is stripped from the solvent by raising the

-Pre-combustion capture means that the CO_2 is removed prior to the actual combustion process in connection to coal gasification or decarbonisation of natural gas, which essentially produce hydrogen and CO_2 .
+Pre-combustion capture means that the $CO_2$ is removed prior to the actual combustion process in connection to coal gasification or decarbonisation of natural gas, which essentially produce hydrogen and $CO_2$ .
 The hydrogen is then used as fuel.
-The removed CO_2 is compressed and transported to the storage.
+The removed $CO_2$ is compressed and transported to the storage.